Agentic Substrate Readiness

 Integration density between detected tools — the more tools speak to each other, the more agent-operable the stack overall.

-GEO Readiness
+AEO & GEO Readiness

 Agent Compatibility